It’s so easy for your users to clean junk and temporary files from their computer with just a few simple mouse clicks using CCleaner.

 PolicyPak was designed by Microsoft MVP, Enterprise Mobility Jeremy Moskowitz – who “wrote the book” on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

 When you’re ready to get serious about managing CCleaner, PolicyPak is ready for you.

 Lockdown CCleaner Video Transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure CCleaner using PolicyPak.

 I’ve already got CCleaner installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up CCleaner, go to Options – Settings, and examine the configuration settings a user has access to.